melROLL/Mortadella_Slic3r/README.md

   <img src="media/Mortadella_Slic3r.PNG">
 </p>

 Prebuilt Windows, Linux and macOS 64-bit releases are available through the [git releases page](https://github.com/supermerill/SuperSlicer/releases).
-The Linux & macOS builds aren't tested (by me), just compiled, so please report any bugs that may occur during use.
+The Windows & macOS builds aren't tested, just compiled, so please report any bugs that may occur during use.
 For **installers**, check the badges above.
 Windows users can use chocolatey or scoop.
-Nightly builds are available through the [git actions page](https://github.com/supermerill/SuperSlicer/actions).
-Click on the build for your platform and then on the archive name (`nightly_win64` or `SuperSlicer-gtk2.AppImage` or `nightly_macos.dmg`) in the "Artifacts" section in the top right corner.

 Mortadella_Slic3r takes 3D models (STL, OBJ, AMF) and converts them into G-code instructions for FFF printers or PNG layers for mSLA 3D printers.
 It's compatible with any modern printer based on the RepRap toolchain which is running a firmware based on Marlin, Prusa, Klipper, etc.